Return to SSS E-zine Menu

 Previously featured, THE MICROCHIP PIC processor family is really growing!
 More and more applications are moving to the simplicity and low cost afforded by these powerful, RISC-like microprocessors.
 While PICs aren't quite ubiquitous, they are cropping up nearly everywhere!
 We are using them as SS Radio controllers in a number of our new designs.
 So, this Week's Feature highlights Seven Sites that feature PIC microcontroller development hardware and software -- take a look at what each provides!

-Click on ONE of the ICONs below for more Information:
+Click on any of the icons below for more Information:

 [Editor's note 1/14/04: ITU Tech no longer exists.]